Joshlix95/CapOne/README.md

 This part deals with the 'Popularity rank.'
 I mainly used the 'Tweets' column, accessed by using the previous function `ColCall(col)`; in this specific case, `col=2`.

-Next, I created another function called 'FindAppearance(Film)' that loops over the whole column of Tweets by counting the number of each film founded.
+Next, I created another function called `FindAppearance(Film)` that loops over the whole column of Tweets by counting the number of each film founded.
 Here, I had to particularly loop some strings like: 'ic' (standing for picture), 'irdman' (standing for Birdman), 'gnorance', 'ertue' (both standing for the other name of the film Birdman 'The unexpected vertue of ignorance').
 This approach made the looping more accurate by avoiding some mismatch between the best picture nominations' statistics and other nominations (because there were films with more than eight diverse nominations).

 ###### Note